 We’ll have games and activities for kids of all ages.
 Make and fly a kite on the top of a scenic hill, or play an educational game with Urban Park Rangers.
 Kids can play games set up by the NYC Parks Mobile Recreation Van, learn about composting with NYC Compost Project, or explore Freshkills Park’s very own Mobile Education Lab.
 Food trucks and vendors will also be available at the event activity hub.

-During this free event at Freshkills Park, 700 acres and eight miles of trails in the normally closed landfill-to-park project were open.
+Freshkills Park offered its second Discovery Day event of the year on June 26th from 11am to 4pm.
+During this free event, 700 acres and eight miles of trails in the normally closed site were open…

 Getting to Discovery Day